 - Preheat oven to 450 degrees.
 Season steak with salt, pepper, and any of Fair Oaks Farms’ spices sold at our Cowfé.
 Wrap the steak with the slice of Farmstead bacon and stick two toothpicks into either side to hold in place.

-- Heat a skillet that is safe for the range and for the oven, add butter and olive oil.
+- Heat a skillet that is safe for the range and the oven, add butter and olive oil.
 Once the butter is melted, add the steak and sear on both sides until really nice color.

 - Take the skillet from the range and place into oven until medium rare.
 This should take around 7 to 10 minutes, use a meat thermometer for precise cooking time.